 Acid-Loving Shrubs and Trees

 Blue Hydrangeas.
-For hydrangeas to obtain true blue flowers, they need acidic soil with a pH of 5.5 or lower.
+For hydrangeas to produce true blue flowers, they need acidic soil with a pH of 5.5 or lower.
 Neutral or alkaline soil will turn the flowers pink.

 Rhododendrons.
 These Asian beauties thrive in acidic soils with a pH of 4.5 to 6.0.